epvuc/usb-tty/README.md

 Maybe a setting for inverting or not inverting the RX and/or TX sense?

-2. implement unshift on space, i think
+2. implement unshift on space, i think (done)

 3. switch to/from config mode by hardware button vs "%" key.